8ta4/blog/drafts/Why I Use Firefox to Develop Chrome Extensions with ClojureScript.md

 But here's a trick I found: Firefox doesn't have this restriction!
 You can actually develop your Chrome extension in Firefox and use the REPL.

+I've set up a development environment that automates the workflow.
+I used [`web-ext`](https://github.com/mozilla/web-ext) to tweak Firefox's configuration for REPL compatibility and to launch the web extension.
+You can check it out in [my repo](https://github.com/8ta4/quest).

 Now, there are a few caveats:

 - Chrome vs. Firefox: The APIs are similar, but there are differences between the two browsers.